 Second-instar larvae of S. frugiperda were exposed to sub-lethal concentrations of neem extract (LC₃₀ and LC₅₀) and allowed to develop into adults.
 Newly emerged adults were paired in glass jars (18 × 8 cm) for mating.
 Each jar contained a potted maize plant to serve as both oviposition substrate and stimulant, along with a cotton swab soaked in honey solution as a food source.
 Four mating combinations were evaluated: Treated male × Treated female, Treated male × Untreated female, Untreated male × Treated female, and Untreated male × Untreated female (control).
 Each treatment was replicated five times with one mating pair per replicate.

 The reproductive parameters assessed included the oviposition period, defined as the total number of days a female laid egg, and fecundity, measured as the total number of eggs laid per female and recorded daily until mortality.
-Egg size was determined under a stereo zoom microscope by measuring the major axis (a) and minor axis (b), with the egg volume (V) calculated using the formula for half an ellipsoid (Fujiwara et al. 2002), V=πab2/12.
+Egg size was determined under a stereo zoom microscope by measuring the major axis (a) and minor axis (b), with the egg volume (V) calculated using the formula for half an ellipsoid (Fujiwara et al., 2002), V=πab2/12.
 Reproductive effort was also estimated as the product of fecundity and egg volume.
 Egg hatchability was calculated as the percentage of eggs that successfully hatched, while larval survival was expressed as the percentage of larvae that survived from the total number hatched in both treated and control groups.

 2.3 Statistical Analysis